Yesterday the mythical Spanish Triathlon event was held in the town of Zarautz, which this year marked the silver

 Behind the curtain we could see Ainhoa Murua, winner of this test in 2005, 2006 and 2009, and who is currently competing to maintain her score in the ranking to attend the London 2012 Olympic Games in which she currently has the first Spanish place in Female category.

 During the competition, it was possible to enjoy a magnificent temperature that accompanied at all times, a swimming trip that began in the picturesque fishing village of Getaria, until reaching the beach of Zarautz, with a bike tour with a section of harshness when passing the Aia wall, which was compensated by the unconditional encouragement of all the spectators who came to accompany the triathletes in the test and a foot race in which we could enjoy the closeness of the athletes since the circuit It took place in the old part of Zarautz, full of people, who cheered on all the athletes until the last second before their arrival at the finish line

 In the men's category, the victory went to Clemente Alonso with a time of 3.40: 42, who on arrival at the finish line made us the statements “I am very happy to have achieved this victory in Zarautz, I appreciate all the encouragement of the public that despite having A local favorite has encouraged me at all times, a very noble public, it is a pleasure to be able to compete in a place like this ”.
 Eneko Llanos arrived at 38 seconds, achieving second position, followed by Mathias Hecht with a total time of 3.44: 36

 In the female category, Cat Morrison was proclaimed one more year champion of this test, followed by Anna Cleaver and the incombustible Ana Burgos, who achieved third position with a time of 4.24: 23.
 Another of the favorites, Saleta Castro, entered the finish line in fourth position.

-The next TriGrandPrix appointment will be in Navarra, the deadline for inscription
+The next TriGrandPrix appointment will be in Navarra, the registration period is still open

 TOP 10 Male: